security-prince/security-prince/README.md

 - Have contributed to [open source security](https://www.exploit-db.com/?author=9086) & [DevSecOps Newsletter](https://www.practical-devsecops.com/devsecops-newsletter/)
 - Was involved with the review team for the [Free Docker Security Course](https://www.practical-devsecops.com/category/docker-course/)
 - Active participant at [Null,OWASP](https://null.co.in/profile/2924-ishaq) chapter meets
-- Ping me to talk about Application & Software Security, Developer Education and Advocacy, Security Culture and Automation
-- Also ping me to talk about books, poems, shayaris and storytelling
+- I'd be happy to talk to you about application and software security, developer education and advocacy, security culture, and automation.
+I am also available to discuss books, poems, shayaris, and storytelling.
+Please feel free to reach out to me
 - Checkout some of my posts:point_down:
   - [2020 - A Not So Technical Review](https://ishaqmohammed.me/posts/2020-a-not-so-technical-review/)
   - [Resources for Application Security](https://ishaqmohammed.me/posts/resources-for-application-security/)